32 best guard dog breeds for maximum protection

 Also known as a French Mastiff, the loveable Dogue de Bordeaux (which shot to fame thanks to the Tom Hanks movie Turner and Hooch) was bred as a guard dog for centuries.

-Today, these big and wrinkly dog breeds have a sweet disposition.
-For example, they are often named as one of the biggest drooling dogs and, although they may look like gentle giants, they are naturally protective and loyal of their family and territory.
-Therefore they can be incredibly effective guard dogs.
+Today, this big and wrinkly dog breed has a sweet disposition.
+For example, they are often named as one of the biggest drooling dogs, and although they may look like gentle giants, they are naturally protective and loyal to their family and territory.
+Therefore, they can be incredibly effective guard dogs.

 15. Boxer

-High on energy, packed with athleticism and having a softer side, Boxers are incredibly versatile dogs.
-They are a naturally protective breed, so they are used by police forces for patrol and drug detection.
-They also have a history of offering emotional support for victims.
+High on energy, packed with athleticism, and having a softer side, boxers are incredibly versatile dogs.
+They are a naturally protective breed, so they are used as service dogs by police forces for patrol and drug detection.
+They also also considered to be a good breed for emotional support.

 16. Belgian Malinois

 Heard of the Belgian Malinois?
-Similar to a German Shepherd, as this breed is one type of Belgian Shepherd dog, this strong and well-muscled pooch is a great tracking dog that was initially bred to herd animals.
+Similar to a German Shepherd, this strong and well-muscled pooch is one of the best tracking dogs.

 In more recent times, this protective, loyal, and very alert breed is one of the most popular breeds used by the police and military.